 --depth 1 as it

 reduces the download size and speeds up the clone operation tremendously.

 This is the important part.
 Start by running

 appropriate configuration utility, then invoke it as follows:

-You may want to adjust the features enabled/disabled as you see fit.
+You may want to adjust the feature set and compiler flags as you see fit.
 Once

 configure is done running, the rest of the build is rather easy: